Daily Jobs โ€บ Team Management ๐Ÿ‘ฅ

 3. How can HR improve employee engagement?

-Enable feedback loops, build flexible structures, make career development tangible, and measure regularly.
+Enable feedback loops, build flexible structures, make employee development tangible, and measure regularly.

 4. What helps with employee retention?